 Yes you can make this chicken curry creamy by adding 4 tbsps of cream or thick coconut milk towards the end.

-- 1 cup onions or 3 medium onions (fine chopped or grated or paste)
+- 1 cup onions (3 medium onions) (fine chopped)

 - 1 to 2 green chilies slit (skip for less spicy)

-- 1 tbsp ginger garlic paste or minced ginger garlic
+- 1 tablespoon ginger garlic paste or minced ginger garlic

-- 2 tbsp coriander leaves chopped or mint leaves
+- 2 tbsp coriander leaves or mint leaves finely chopped

 Spice powders (or use curry powder as needed)

-- ¾ to 1 tsp red chili powder or smoked paprika (½ tsp for less spicy)
+- 1 teaspoon red chili powder or smoked paprika (½ tsp for less spicy)

-- 1 tsp garam masala (½ tsp more if needed, adjust to taste)
+- 1 teaspoon garam masala (½ tsp more if needed, adjust to taste)

 Whole spices (skip if you don’t have)

-- 1 bay leaf small or tej patta or curry leaves
+- 1 bay leaf or 1 sprig curry leaves

 - First heat oil in a deep pan, then add whatever whole spices you have – bay leaf, cinnamon, cloves & green cardamoms.
 Fry them till you get an aroma, just for a min.